dylan-thinnes/conway-wechsler/README.md

    [(What is my PATH?)](http://www.linfo.org/path_env_var.html)

 Please feel free to open an issue for help.

+## Development
+The github page https://github.com/dylan-thinnes/conway-wechsler is the main point for development coordination.
+Please open issues and pull requests there.

+To open ghci w/ the right dependencies, run the "./repl" script.

 ## What does it do?
 In English, numbers are pronounced by splitting their digits into sets of three.
 These sets of three are then read as regular numerals with a suffix denoting the power of ten by which the set is multiplied.